nathanfdev/deskpro/app/src/Application/ImportBundle/README.md

 php cmd.php dpdev:import:fixtures --type=article
 ```

-You can clear all help center fake data just by removing category, every section and all articles in the category will also be deleted:
+You can clear all category related data just by removing category, every section and all articles in the category will also be deleted:

 ```bash
 php cmd.php dpdev:import:fixtures --type=category -d